-Our goal as an athletic staff is to provide a program that will be instructional in nature and achieve a balance of both individual and team goals.
-We pride ourselves on providing quality instruction in the technical elements of the individual sports, while never losing sight of the ultimate goal of developing our student athletes into physically and emotionally healthy adults.
+Our athletic staff is passionate about providing a program that's deeply instructional, striking a balance between individual growth and team triumphs.
+We pride ourselves on offering top-notch coaching in every sport, all while keeping our eye on the ultimate prize: helping our student-athletes become physically and emotionally healthy adults.

-We believe that the benefits of participating in athletics goes far beyond the field, court or track.
-Participating in athletics helps our student athletes to develop socially and emotionally through hard work, commitment, and dedication to both personal and team goals.
-We take a Double-Goal® approach, our coaches prepare athletes to win and teach life lessons through sports.
-Our athletes aspire to be Triple-Impact CompetitorsTM who make themselves, their teammates, and the game better.
-We ask our parents to become a Second-Goal Parent TM who concentrates on the child's character development while letting athletes and coaches focus on the first goal of winning on the scoreboard.
+We firmly believe that the benefits of participating in athletics stretch far beyond the lines of the field, court, or track.
+It's through the dedication, hard work, and commitment to both personal and team goals that our student-athletes truly develop socially and emotionally.
+We embrace a Double-Goal® approach; our coaches are here to help athletes win, and to teach invaluable life lessons through the power of sports.
+We encourage our athletes to become Triple-Impact CompetitorsTM - those who elevate themselves, their teammates, and the entire game.
+And for our parents, we invite you to be a Second-Goal ParentTM, focusing on your child's character development while trusting our athletes and coaches to pursue the first goal of winning on the scoreboard.

-Responsibility comes with the privilege of being a member of our athletic teams.
-We expect our athletes to conduct themselves in a manner that is indicative of a highly responsible adolescent.
-Our athletes are expected to follow our "Code of Conduct" and failure to do so will result in disciplinary measures.
-This handbook is designed to help define our student and parent responsibilities as they pertain to the rules, regulations, policies, and procedures for participation in our education-based athletic program at Lake George Jr.-Sr. High School.
+Being part of our athletic teams is a special privilege, and with that comes the responsibility of representing Lake George with pride.
+We expect our athletes to conduct themselves in a manner that truly reflects a responsible and respectful young person.
+Our "Code of Conduct" is in place to ensure a positive environment for everyone, and adhering to it is crucial.
+This handbook is your go-to guide, designed to clearly outline the responsibilities for both students and parents concerning the rules, regulations, policies, and procedures for participating in our education-based athletic program here at Lake George Jr.-Sr. High School.

-The responsibility of continuing our long and rich history of integrity and pride within our program is a shared one.
-Students, parents, coaches, educators, administrators and community members are all stakeholders and must work together to support the positive image of the Lake George Athletic program and those athletes and families that came before us to build this foundation.
+The legacy of integrity and pride within our program is something we all share.
+Students, parents, coaches, educators, administrators, and community members are all essential stakeholders.
+It's through our collective effort that we can continue to uphold the positive image of Lake George Athletics and honor the incredible foundation built by those who came before us.

-Please do not hesitate to call me at 518-668-5452, ext.
-1221, with any questions or issues you may have regarding our program and the policies surrounding it.
-I wish you all a positive experience as you embark on your journey as a student athlete here at Lake George Jr.-Sr. High School.
+Please feel free to connect with me at 518-668-5452, ext.
+1221, if you have any questions or need clarification on our program or policies.
+We genuinely wish you all a fantastic and enriching experience as you embark on your journey as a student-athlete here at Lake George Jr.-Sr. High School!